mozilla/infernyx/README.md

  * pos

 ### id
+Value: Integer
 A tile id.

 This is sent if the tile is a directory tile or an enhanced history tile.
 If it is strictly a history tile, this key won't be included in the tile object.

 ### url
+Value: String
 The url of the tile if it is a history tile.

 If it isn't a history tile (i.e. it is a directory tile), this key is not included in the tile object.

 ### pin
+Value: Boolean
-Status about this tile.
+Status about this tile

 If this tile is pinned in firefox, the value of this key will be `true`. otherwise it won't be included in the tile object.

 ### pos
+Value: Integer
-The position of the tile in the new tab page.
+The position of the tile in the new tab page

 this parameter is only included if the index in the array is not a meaningful representation of the tiles.
 If all tiles are contiguous in the Firefox new tab page (i.e. there are no gaps), this won't be included in the tile object.